<em>Eucalyptus</em>: planting, pruning and care

 • Exposure sun

-• Soil type any deep soil, even poor, acidic to calcareous depending on species
+• Soil type any deep soil, even poor; acidic to calcareous depending on species

 • Hardiness variable

-All eucalyptus species have an aromatic evergreen foliage rich in essential oils contained in small translucent glands, which also gives them a reputation as medicinal plants.
-Young smooth shoots sometimes show a pretty red hue contrasting with silvery foliage, as in Eucalyptus pauciflora ssp. niphophila.
-Leaves are often dimorphic, their shape changing with the plant’s age.
-Young eucalyptus, such as gunnii or globulus, have round or rectangular leaves, opposite and without petioles, which, with age, become sickle-shaped 5 to 45 cm long and alternate.
+All eucalyptus types have aromatic evergreen foliage rich in essential oils contained in small translucent glands, which is why they are well known as medicinal plants.
+Young smooth shoots sometimes show a pretty red tint that contrasts with the silvery foliage, as in Eucalyptus pauciflora ssp. niphophila.
+Leaves are often dimorphic, their shape changing as the plant ages.
+Young eucalyptus, such as gunnii or globulus, have round or rectangular leaves, opposite and stalkless, which with age become sickle‑shaped, 5–45 cm long, and alternate.
 The top of the tree often bears adult leaves while the base retains juvenile foliage.
-Pruning frequently helps to retain juvenile foliage, much appreciated in floral design.
-The lamina, fairly coriaceous, ranges from olive green to silvery, more or less bluish depending on species but also on age and growing conditions.
+Frequent pruning helps to maintain juvenile foliage, prized in floral art.
+The lamina, rather leathery, ranges from olive green to silvery, becoming more or less bluish depending on species, age and growing conditions.
 Veins are barely visible.
-Adult, pendulous leaves offer little surface to sun rays, which limits evapotranspiration.
-They are regularly renewed by defoliation of branch tips, so these shoots and strips of bark can be collected for use as fuel.
-When wounded, the trunk exudes a resin, sometimes red, hence the name gum, which is sometimes used as a polish.
+Adult, pendulous leaves present little surface to the sun’s rays, which limits their evapotranspiration.
+They are regularly renewed by décurtation (shedding of shoot tips), so these shoots and strips of bark can be gathered for use as fuel.
+When wounded, the trunk exudes a resin sometimes red, hence the name gum tree, which has sometimes been used as a shoe polish.

-Main Eucalyptus varieties
+Main varieties of Eucalyptus

 Large and medium vigour varieties